Lion-Be/academic-kickstart/content/home/publications.md

 # Exclude publications that are shown in the Selected Publications widget?
 exclude_selected = false
 +++
-Behrens, Lion and Rebecca M Kuiper.
-"A Bayesian method for synthesizing evidence from heterogeneous statistical models". *Working Paper*.
+**A Bayesian method for synthesizing evidence from heterogeneous statistical models** - Working paper, with Rebecca M. Kuiper

-Behrens, Lion and Ingo Rohlfing.
-"Bayesianism in multi-method research". *In preparation*.
+**Bayesian nested analysis** - In preparation, with Ingo Rohlfing

-Buskens, Vincent, Werner Raub, Lion Behrens, Rebecca M. Kuiper and Irene Klugkist.
-"Embeddedness effects on trust in social and economic exchange: A Bayesian analysis of evidence from four studies". *In preparation*.
+**Embeddedness effects on trust in social and economic exchange: A Bayesian analysis of evidence from four studies** - In preparation, with Vincent Buskens, Werner Raub, Rebecca M. Kuiper and Irene Klugkist